We speak multiple languages :

 Both snap-in dentures and overdentures offer effective solutions for tooth replacement, but they have different features and benefits.
 Snap-in dentures provide more stability and security due to their attachment to dental implants.
 On the other hand, overdentures are versatile and supported by either implants or natural teeth.
 This makes them suitable for individuals with different dental health conditions.

 Are you still unsure which option is best for you?
-Schedule a consultation with our dentist at Franklin Dental Centre, Fort McMurray, AB, to explore your choices and find the perfect solution for your smile!
+Schedule a consultation with our dentist at Fort McMurray Smiles, Fort McMurray, AB, to explore your choices and find the perfect solution for your smile!
 New patients can call us at (780) 790-0088, while current patients can call at (780) 790-0088.

 FAQs